Yoga pose categories, and the basics for doing any yoga pose safely and effectively

 When doing back bending yoga poses, it is important to actively bend your spine backwards using your spinal erectors.

-In either case, using muscle activation not only helps to keep your spine (and hips) safe, it also gives you the ability to feel your spine (and/or your hips).
-When you can feel your spinal erectors and hip extensors activating, you can use the sensitivity and control that the provide to adjust your back bending yoga poses.
+Activating your spinal erectors (and when needed, your abs) not only helps to keep your spine safe, it also gives you the ability to feel your spine.
+When you can feel your spinal erectors activating, you can use the sensitivity and control that the provide to adjust your back bending yoga poses.

 How do you keep your hips safe when doing spinal back bending yoga poses?